 Sugar, sugar, and more sugar.
 Everywhere!
 Today I’m giving you a master guide to nonnutritive sweeteners.

-I was inspired to write this post when I was in LA and Abby asked me, “What is allulose, and what do you think about it?”
+I was inspired to write this post when a friend asked, “What is allulose, and what do you think about it?”

 “Well,” I said, “I’m actually not sure.
 If it’s an alternative sugar, then it’s a nonnutritive sweetener.
 So let me put together a post where I can include it.”